 Then the Lord said to Moses,

 “Make a bronze basin, with its bronze stand, for washing.
 Place it between the tent of meeting and the altar, and put water in it.
-Aaron and his sons are to wash their HANDS and FEET with water from it.
-Whenever they enter the tent of meeting, they shall wash with water so that they WILL NOT DIE;” Exodus 30:17-20 NIV.
+Aaron and his sons are to wash their hands and feet with water from it.
+Whenever they enter the tent of meeting, they shall wash with water so that they will not die;” (Exodus 30:17-20).

 Hands represent a lot.
 I am typing with mine right now.
-I don’t know what you do for a living but more than likely hands are involved.
-Feet carry us to places we may need to go and other places that can lead us to sin.
+I don’t know what you do for a living, but more than likely, hands are involved.
+Feet carry us to places we may need to go and other areas that can lead us to sin.

-So back to Aaron and the priest: These men had to be clean before they could enter into such a HOLY place.
+So back to Aaron and the priest: These men had to be clean before they could enter into such a holy place.
 What if we thought that way?
-This washing took place every day and throughout the day.
+This washing occurred every day and throughout the day.
 What if we took it to a whole new level of thinking?
-Some of us go to our congregations weekly and we show up and we enter into worship and we raise our hands toward heaven, sit and listen to a message and we leave feeling like a part of a family.
+Some of us go to our assemblies weekly, and we show up, and we enter into worship.
+We may humbly bow, or we may raise our hands toward heaven.
+We may sit and listen to a message and leave feeling like a part of a family.
 Well hopefully.

-Oh, we wash and we spray and make sure no unruly eyebrow hairs are sticking up, and we spray deodorant and perfume but what about inside?
+Oh, we wash, and we spray.
+We make sure no unruly eyebrow hairs are sticking up, and we spray deodorant and perfume, but what about inside?
 What would a brass mirror reflect if it showed the color of our heart?

 Yes, the bronze mirrors of our inner man.
 Becoming transparent causes others to see a person’s true colors and Job’s trials are not hidden under a heap of ash.
 True healing begins.
 Look in the mirror today for the first time.
 Not for an unruly eyebrow but for a heart check.
-I DARE YOU!
-You can dress it up and you can add your designer wear, cowboy boots, crew cut or bob hair do’s, but what about the INSIDE?
+I dare you!
+We can dress it up, and we can add our designer wear, cowboy boots, crew cut or bob hair do’s, but what about the inside?